DanInaganMaca/NSAC2023-Demo/README.md

    ```
    ssh-keygen -t ed25519 -b 4096 -C "{yourusername@emaildomain.com}" -f {ssh-key-name}
    ```
-   {username@emaildomain.com} is the email address associated with the Bitbucket Cloud account, such as your work email account.
+   {username@emaildomain.com} is the email address associated with the GitHUb Cloud account, such as your work email account.
    {ssh-key-name} is the output filename for the keys.
-We recommend using a identifiable name such as bitbucket_work.
+We recommend using a identifiable name such as 'ssh-key-nsac2023'.

 2. Agrega una contraseña.

-3. Add the ssh key to your local and copy the .pud
+3. Add the ssh key to your local and copy the .pub
    ```
    ssh-add {ssh-key-name}
    ```